Versant: History

+Announcement and lead-up

-The company will consist of cable networks such as USA Network, MSNBC, CNBC, Golf Channel, and E! among others, as well as digital properties such as a 75% stake in Fandango Media (owner of the titular online movie ticket retailer and digital movie store and film review aggregator Rotten Tomatoes), Golf Channel's digital operations (such as GolfNow), and SportsEngine (a technology platform for youth sports organizations, currently part of NBC Sports Digital).
-The aim of the spin-off is to separate these linear television networks and digital properties from NBCUniversal's flagship production (Universal Studios), broadcasting (NBC and Telemundo), streaming (Peacock), and theme park (Universal Destinations & Experiences) businesses, while providing them with the ability to make their own further investments and acquisitions.
+The corporate spin-off of the company was announced by Comcast in November 2024.
+This new company would consist of cable networks such as USA Network, MSNBC, CNBC, Golf Channel, and E!, among others, as well as digital properties such as a 75% stake in Fandango Media (owner of the titular online movie ticket retailer and digital movie store and film review aggregator Rotten Tomatoes), and SportsEngine (a technology platform for youth sports organizations, then part of NBC Sports Digital).
+The spin-off aimed to separate these linear television networks and digital properties from NBCUniversal's flagship content production, distribution, and financing (Universal Studios); broadcasting (NBC and Telemundo); streaming (Peacock); and themed entertainment (Universal Destinations & Experiences) businesses, while providing them with the ability to make their own further investments and acquisitions.
 Bravo will remain under NBCUniversal ownership, due to the network being a major provider of content to Peacock.
-Universal Kids was also excluded and was eventually closed on March 6, 2025.
+Universal Kids was also excluded; it was shut down on March 6, 2025.

-Initially referred to under the interim name "SpinCo," on May 6, 2025, it was announced that the company would be known as Versant.
+In May 2025, Versant was chosen as the name of the company; the new name was developed by Catchword.
 Lazarus explained that Versant will be treated as a holding company and "house of brands"; a larger focus will be placed upon its individual properties rather than Versant being a public-facing brand, and decisions on digital operations (such as streaming) will be left to each network.
-He did not rule out investments into non-media properties that could complement and be cross-promoted with Versant's networks, citing existing examples such as Golf Channel and GolfNow.
+Versant is also aiming to invest in non-media businesses that have synergies with its media properties, with Lazarus citing existing examples such as Golf Channel's ownership of the reservations platform GolfNow.

-Questions were raised over how the spin-off will impact the synergies between Versant and the legacy divisions being retained by NBCUniversal, such as whether they would still be able to leverage resources from the NBC News and NBC Sports divisions or use the NBC name.
+Questions were raised over how the spin-off would impact the synergies between Versant and the legacy divisions being retained by NBCUniversal, such as whether they would still be able to leverage resources from the NBC News and NBC Sports divisions or use the NBC name.
 Under its new president, Rebecca Kutler, MSNBC began expanding its newsgathering resources and Washington staff so it could operate with autonomy from NBC News.
 Versant will lease space for CNBC and MSNBC's Washington, D.C., bureaus at NBC's existing facility at 400 North Capitol.
-NBCUniversal will also provide advertising sales for Versant channels for two years after the completion of the spin-off, and the Versant channels will participate in NBCUniversal's 2026 upfronts.
-NBC Sports president Rick Cordella stated that the division would "fulfill every obligation" it currently has with the Versant channels; in August 2025, NBCUniversal and Versant renewed their rights to United States Golf Association (USGA) championships from 2027 through 2032, with USA Network and Golf Channel continuing to serve as the cable television home of the events post-split.
+NBCUniversal will also provide advertising sales for Versant channels for two years after the completion of the spin-off, and the Versant channels participated in NBCUniversal's 2026 upfronts.

+NBC Sports president Rick Cordella stated that the division would "fulfill every obligation" it currently has with the Versant channels.

+In August 2025, NBCUniversal and Versant renewed their Golf on NBC rights to United States Golf Association (USGA) championships from 2027 through 2032, with USA Network and Golf Channel continuing to serve as the cable television home of the events post-split.
 It is the first major media rights deal negotiated by Comcast to incorporate Versant.
+Despite its continued sublicensing of NBC Sports programming, it was later announced that Versant would also establish a separate USA Sports division to encompass Golf Channel and sports broadcasts on USA Network.